 Some of the most commonly used methods can be:

 - Over-the-counter and prescription pain medication

-- Stretching and exercise to improve flexibility and muscle strength
+- Stretching to improve flexibility and muscle strength

 - Physical therapy

 - Massage therapy

 - Chiropractic adjustments

 Minimally invasive spinal stenosis treatment